nareshmaharaj-consultant/vagrant_for_kubernetes/README.md

 # vagrant-for-kubeadm

-- Will create 2 nodes
+- Will create 4 nodes
 - Disable swap
+- add firewall rules
 - Enable required ports for inter vm connectivity
+- creates a setup script to be run on all hosts to CRI, CNI, kubeadm kubectl, ..